Nguyễn Phú Trọng: Political positions

 "We need a society in which development is truly for people, not for profit that exploits and tramples on human dignity.
-We need economic development coupled with progress and social justice, not increasing the gap between rich and poor and social inequality. (...)
+We need economic development coupled with progress and social justice, not increasing the gap between rich and poor and social inequality. ...
 And we need a political system where power truly belongs to the people, by the people and serves the interests of the people, not just a wealthy few."
 According to Trọng's article in 2022, discussing socialist-oriented democracy.

 Personal life

 Trọng was married to Ngô Thị Mận.
 He had a daughter, Nguyễn Thị Kim Ngọc (born in 1973), and a son, Nguyễn Trọng Trường (born in 1976), both of whom work as government employees.

 Death

-Trọng's last public appearance during Putin's state visit to Vietnam in 20 June 2024.
+Trọng's last public appearance during Putin's state visit to Vietnam on 20 June 2024.